patternsinthecloud/nextime-delivery-date-angular/README.md

 1. Run `npm install -g vsts-npm-auth` in CMD
 2. Run `vsts-npm-auth -config .npmrc` where the .npmrc file is located

-Detailed explanation can be found [here](https://nextimeai.visualstudio.com/Nextime.ai%20DatePicker/_artifacts/feed/QPilot.cloud/connect)
+Detailed explanation can be found [here](https://nextimeai.visualstudio.com/Nextime.ai%20DatePicker/_artifacts/feed/Nextime/connect)

 ### Others

-Detailed explanation for other machines be found [here](https://nextimeai.visualstudio.com/Nextime.ai%20DatePicker/_artifacts/feed/QPilot.cloud) in the "Other" secion.
+Detailed explanation for other machines be found [here](https://nextimeai.visualstudio.com/Nextime.ai%20DatePicker/_artifacts/feed/Nextime) in the "Other" secion.

-# Change NPM package reference
+# Change NPM package referenceNextime

 For instance, if you want to test Nextime components changes in a controlled environment we have our custom feed that help us through it!